 Side parts work really well with both round and square face shapes.
 A side part on round faces can help create the illusion of a lengthened face shape.

 7. Stacked Bob

-Stacked bobs work well with fine and straight hair.
+A stacked bob works well with fine and straight hair.
 The hair is layered and cut at an angle at the back while the front is cut without layers.

 8. Blunt Bob with Fringe

 This bob is one length all the way around and has a thick full fringe.
 This is a classic look you can’t go wrong with.

 9. Short Asian Hairstyles with Curtain Bangs